fluentcms/FluentCMS/README.md

 FluentCMS supports multiple databases.
 Configure the desired database by following these steps:

-   * Set the Database in Program.cs

-In Program.cs, uncomment the database service you want to use and ensure others are commented out.
+   * Set the Database in `Program.cs`: uncomment the database service you want to use and ensure others are commented out.
 For example, to use LiteDB:

 ```csharp
 services.AddLiteDbRepositories("LiteDb");
 ```

-Provide Connection Strings in `appsettings.json`:

-   * Add your connection string under "ConnectionStrings" in appsettings.json for the desired database:
+   * Provide Connection Strings in `appsettings.json`: Add your connection string under "ConnectionStrings" in appsettings.json for the desired database:

 ```json
 "ConnectionStrings": {